taimoorshafiq27/alpha-blog/README.md

 $ git add -A
 $ git commit -m "Initial commit and add root route" create github repo and link with git using $ git remote add origin <url>

+ROOT ROUTE
+create pages dir in View dir
+create home.html.erb file which will be the homepage i.e. root page create pages_controller.rb file in Controllers dir add home action to pagescontroller file edit root route in /config/routes.rb root <'controller#action'>

+ABOUT PAGE
+create about.html.erb file in pages dir add about action to pagescontroller file create about page in Pages dir add route to routes.rb